dehaenw/XGBlogS/README.md

 # XGBlogS
 quick and dirty LogS approximation with xgboost+rdkit.

 Aqueous solubility is usually expressed as LogS, the logarithm of aqueous solubility expressed in mol/l.
 Correctly estimating this value is not that easy, but a regression model on known molecules can give a somewhat decent first guess.
-The approach here uses XGB regressor with ECFP count fingerprints.
+The approach here uses XGB regressor with molecule features represented by ECFP count fingerprints.

 Putting this up here for those in a hurry who dont have time to drop this data in a regressor themselves.
+I did a grid search and provide a decently optimized model as is.

 This is based on the data from "Estimation of Aqueous Solubility of Chemical Compounds Using E-State Indices" by Tetko and co-workers [Link]https://pubs.acs.org/doi/full/10.1021/ci000392t